-Little Miss London’s founder, Linda Hendon, has travelled the world and spent most of her life living in Monaco.
-However, England has always been her home and throughout her time away she loved travelling back to spend time in her favourite capital city – London.
-Little Miss London was inspired by this passion and also her love for candles.
+Little Miss London’s founder, Linda Botten-Brett, has travelled the world whilst spending the majority of her life based in Monaco.
+England however has always been her home and throughout her time away she consistently travelled back to spend time in London.
+Little Miss London was inspired by her passion for her favourite city and also her love of candles.
+Linda quotes…

-“Candles are a great form of escapism and can take you on a journey of discovery as the varying fragrances come to life.
-It’s something special to be able to capture a certain vibe in a candle.
-That’s what Little Miss London strives to do…. take you on a voyage of discovery, adventure and fun”
+“Candles are a great form of escapism that can take you on a journey as the fragrances come to life.

 Inspired by London, here are the differing areas: